automl/CVPR24-MedSAM-on-Laptop/README.md

 + download [the LiteMedSAM weights](https://drive.google.com/file/d/18Zed-TUTsmr2zc5CHUWd5Tu13nb6vq6z/view) and put them in `work_dir/LiteMedSAM/`, also download [the EfficientViT-SAM l0](https://huggingface.co/han-cai/efficientvit-sam/resolve/main/l0.pt) checkpoint
 + download the [training data](https://drive.google.com/drive/folders/1LCux2WYYQC9Kh3JpX_kONs4pOyd43PjR) (we only used the data provided by the organizers, no other external allowed datasets)
++ download the test data to `CVPR24-MedSAMLaptopData` and unzip it
 + `cd train_npz` and unzip all files
 + prepare the new datasets
  + `mv NewTrainingData/totalseg_mr MR`